-Eligible individuals are at least 65 years and three months old (65 years and 7 months old starting in 2016).
+Eligible individuals are at least 65 years and three months old (65 years and 7 months old from 2016; 67 years old from 2019).
 They must be Italian citizens living in Italy or (starting from the 11th April 2007) other EU citizens who have been living in Italy for at least three months or (starting from the 1st of January 2009) other EU citizens who have been living in Italy consecutively and legally for at least ten years.